 Axioms of replacement and collection become useful, however, whenever recursively constructing a set that is ‘larger’ than any set known before:

 what the axiom of replacement is mainly needed for in mathematical practice is to define families of sets indexed by some set I carrying some inductive structure as, typically, the set of natural numbers.5

-There are many variations on these axioms (which are actually axiom schemata in most systems), but any given system should only need one.
+There are many variations on these axiom schemata, but any given system should only need one.

 In general, these axioms apply to a binary relation that relates elements of one set to arbitrary sets.
 However, we do not expect that the relation itself be an object in the theory; really, we have an axiom schema with one axiom for every binary predicate of the proper form.
 We will write this predicate as , where stands for an elment of and stands for any set.
 (Note that there may well be other free variables in the predicate.)

 Generally, will need to be an entire relation for the axiom to apply; that is, the axiom has as a hypothesis that, for every , there is some such that holds.
 In versions called ‘replacement’ instead of ‘collection’, also needs to be functional; that is, the axiom has the hypothesis that, for every , there is a unique such that holds.
 Thus, most of the ‘replacement’ versions only make sense if the language has a notion of equality of sets.